MicrosoftDocs/biztalk-docs/biztalk/core/bam-tasks-for-administrators.md

  For a description of all the commands available through the BAM Management utility, see [BAM Management Utility](../core/bam-management-utility.md).
 For examples of using the BAM Management utility to work with BAM definitions, see [Managing the BAM Dynamic Infrastructure](../core/managing-the-bam-dynamic-infrastructure.md).

 ## Configuring Multiple BizTalk Groups to Reference a Single BAM Database
- When configuring BAM to use either a new or an existing [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] group, you can configure the group to use the same BAM databases that are already in use by another [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] group.
+ When configuring BAM to use either a new or an existing BizTalk Server group, you can configure the group to use the same BAM databases that are already in use by another BizTalk Server group.
 To configure BAM in this manner, you must perform the following tasks:

--   Get the configuration information from the existing BAM Primary Import database using the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Configuration Wizard.
+-   Get the configuration information from the existing BAM Primary Import database using the BizTalk Server Configuration Wizard.
 This includes the server and database names.
 Note the state of the check boxes.
 Be sure to get the configuration information for both the BAM Tools and BAM Alerts pages.

 -   Configure BAM for the new group, and enter the exact information as configured already for the target PIT.
 When entering the configuration information for the new group you will use all the information collected from the existing group to configure the new group, except the BAM Alerts user, which you must leave blank.